My Weight Journey

 That's where we are!
 I officially joined WW and over the course of 2020 lost 40lbs!
 I started at 232lbs and my goal is to reach 182 and maintain at that weight for a bit before I decide if I want to lose a bit more.

 It's like I picked up the phone and gave you a call.
 Two virtual friends chatting.
 That's how I like to think of my podcast.
-I fill you in on the latest happenings with my weight-loss and recovery journey....plus I fill you in on my life adventures: living in wine country, remodeling a house, newly married.
+I fill you in on the latest happenings with my weight-loss and recovery journey....plus I fill you in on my life highs and lows.
 I love being on WW (Weight Watchers) and have lost around 40lbs.
 I'm also a grateful member of both Alanon and Adult Children of Alcoholics recovery programs.
 Let's check-in with each-other weekly and discuss: successes, struggles, favorites, and everything related to my health journey.
 I'm trying to heal from the inside out!